jofas/blog/content/002-first-time-running/index.md

 One of the best parts of my daily routine was walking to and from uni through beautiful Edinburgh.
-From Leith along Leith Walk to bustling Princes Street, across North Bridge with its breathtaking view over Old and New Town, Scott Monument and the Balmoral and finally alongside Old College through Potterrow Port to the Bayes Centre and back.
+From Leith along Leith Walk to bustling Princes Street, across North Bridge with its breathtaking view over epic Old and New Town, Scott Monument and the noble Balmoral and finally alongside Old College through Potterrow Port to the Bayes Centre and back.
 2.5 kilometers one-way.
 I hobbled the whole distance, but it was absolutely worth it.
 I was hooked on weightlifting again.